Scale 1 : 66, length 95 cm, width 41 cm, height 73 cm

 The model of a galleon in the Storkyrkan in Stockholm

-In the Sjöhistoriska Museet (Maritime Museum) in Stockholm there is a model of a galleon that came from the "Great Church" (Storkyrkan) in Stockholm.
+In the Sjöhistoriska Museet (Maritime Museum) in Stockholm there is a model of a galleon that came from the "Great Church" in Stockholm (Storkyrkan, known as Stockholm Cathedral).
 The origin and date of construction of the model are not known.
 Only in a church inventory of 1830 there is an entry that "the rather old ship before hung beneath the organ loft."
 Unfortunately, the model is badly damaged, the rigging and parts of the cutwater and the rear galleries are missing.
 But the hull with many details of construction and the painting is preserved.

 The arrangement of gun ports and wales of the vessel's side and the location and number of decks are consistent with the rules and specifications of the old ship builders.
 Thus, despite the missing parts, the model can be seen as a rare historical document.